 In designing a premier

 facility, the equipment was carefully chosen and meticulosly

-In line with the finest European studios, we've integrated some highly regarded Ortofon disc mastering equipment such as the GO741 600 watt cutting amps known for their "sweet" sound; the STL732 HF Limiter, famed for its legendary transparency while taming high frequencies and the ultra rare 4ch compressor / limiter which controls the wildest peaks effortlessly and is one of only a few made.
+In line with the finest European studios, we've integrated some highly regarded Ortofon disc mastering equipment such as the GO741 cutting amplifiers known for their "sweet" sound; the STL732 HF Limiter, famed for its legendary transparency while taming high frequencies and the super rare QLL744 4ch compressor / limiter which is one of only a few made.

 We look forward to welcoming you to the analogue world of XL.

 This low hours, one-owner Neumann VMS70 was owned by CBS